-Seattle airplane financing company Altavair to buy 38 Etihad jets for $1 billion
+Seattle-area airplane financing company Altavair to buy 38 Etihad jets for $1 billion

-Seattle-based aircraft lessor Altavair on Monday announced a $1 billion agreement to buy 38 large passenger jets from Gulf airline Etihad Airways of Abu Dhabi.
+Seattle-area aircraft lessor Altavair on Monday announced a $1 billion agreement to buy 38 large passenger jets from Gulf airline Etihad Airways of Abu Dhabi.

 Altavair will acquire 22 used Airbus A330s and 16 Boeing 777-300ERs.